mike99mac/minimy-mike99mac/README.md

 OVOS is a fork of Mycroft.
 I tried it but was not able to get a music skill working after a couple weeks.
 I still haven't given up on it - no doubt it will only get better and easier to install.

 Then I found Minimy, and was able to get it running in a few hours.
 Apparently, it was a project that hoped to save Mycroft from the fire but wasn't well received.
-Thankfully, Ken Smith put it on github, I forked the code, and here we are.
+Thankfully, Ken Smith put it on github, it was forked, and here we are.
 Ken has been a great help in answering my many questions - **Thanks Dude!**
-So I continue to try to *give back to the community* while *standing on the shoulders* of so many thousands of others.
+So I continue to try to *give back to the community* while *standing on the shoulders* of so many others.

-This document focuses on how to get the entire *software stack* running, and starts from the very beginning.
+This document focuses on how to get the solution running, and starts from the very beginning.

 ## The build